pagopa/ict-github-actions/appservice-deploy/README.md

 This action deploys a container image to an Azure App Service performing a blue-green deployment with staging slot.

+Login from GitHub to Azure is performed with managed identity and federated credential with OpenID Connect.

 > [!NOTE]
 > Always use this action in an environment with branch
 > protection setup to avoid secret leaks!

+## Prerequisites

+- Azure Linux Web App with container runtime
+- A non-production slot in the app (default name is `staging`)
+- Managed identity (specify it with the `client-id` input with `Contributor` role on the app
+- Federated credential for trusting GitHub issued OIDC tokens from the selected environment in the managed identity

 ## Usage